mohamedy23/Coast-Guard/README.md

 * d) Greedy search with at least two heuristics.
 * e) A∗ search with at least two admissible heuristics.
 A trivial heuristic (e.g.h(n) = 1)
 * is not acceptable.

+# For more details, please refer to the report.